 Refund of Tuition Schedule

-Regular Term
+Regular 16 Week Term

 Through 10 th class day 100%

 After 10 th class day No refund

-Summer Term
+8 Week FLEX Term

-Through 4 th class day 100%
+Through 4th class day 100%

 After 4th class day No refund

-FLEX Terms
+4 Week FLEX Term

-By 11:59 pm of 1st class day 100%
+Through the 2 nd class day 100%

-After 11:59 pm of 1st class day No refund
+After the 2 nd class day No refund

-Class days are counted from the first day of class for the current semester.
-These do not include weekends or holidays.

-- Students receiving VA benefits will receive a pro-rata refund based on the total length of the course.
-This is in compliance with VA Regulations. - UA Cossatot complies with Arkansas Act 85 for activated military personnel and will adjust accordingly, depending upon the choice of the activated student at the time of his/her withdrawal. - Institutional Refund Policy is not available to Cosmetology students due to the unique fee and course structure of the program. - Students who drop a FLEX course after the first day of class will not be eligible for a refund. - Refunds of unearned tuition and fees for military students receiving Federal Tuition Assistance will be adjusted accordingly and refunded to the federal government on a proportional basis.
+- Class days are counted from the first day of class for the current semester.
+These do not include weekends or holidays. - Students receiving VA benefits will receive a pro-rata refund based on the total length of the course.
+This is in compliance with VA Regulations. - UA Cossatot complies with Arkansas Act 85 for activated military personnel and will adjust accordingly, depending upon the choice of the activated student at the time of his/her withdrawal. - The Institutional Refund Policy is not available to Cosmetology students due to the unique fee and course structure of the program. - Refunds of unearned tuition and fees for military students receiving Federal Tuition Assistance will be adjusted accordingly and refunded to the federal government on a proportional basis.